bayyaraghu/Usecase/README.md

 1. Grades grater then equal 60 and less then equal to 100 pass
 2. Grades greater then equal 50 and less than equal to 59 Re-take
 3. Grades greater then equal to 0 and less then equal to 49 re-do

+And to check how professor or instructor motivation will help student to perform better in course.
+And how it influence in making decision to make his/her career in it.